Free shipping to SA metros. No re-assembly is required.

 - 8 cloves garlic, diced

 Add it to cheesy dishes.
 Cheese and rosemary go together like peas in a pod, and there are many ways that you can spice up cheese-based meals with this herb.
-Add rosemary to a variety of dishes by sprinkling the finished product with 1 to 3 teaspoons (1 to 3 g) of the freshly chopped herb.
+Add rosemary to various dishes by sprinkling the finished product with 1 to 3 teaspoons (1 to 3 g) of the freshly chopped herb.

 Good pairings include: